 You’ll explore the literatures, cultures, visual and performing arts, religions, histories, politics and economies of Asian countries with esteemed faculty.
-These scholars come from diverse disciplinary backgrounds centered around East Asian, especially Chinese and Japanese, and South Asian cultures and languages.
+These scholars come from diverse disciplinary backgrounds centered on East and South Asian cultures and languages.
 They engage particularly with China, Japan, India and Tibet.

 You'll pair this cultural knowledge with advanced training in an Asian language and you're encouraged to deepen your experience further by studying abroad for up to a year.

 This immersive approach develops real-world skills for careers in areas like international business, international law, government service and education.
 You'll learn the skills in Asian languages and knowledge of Asian cultures to succeed in a variety of postgraduate endeavors.

 The BA in Asian Studies is an interdisciplinary program, meaning you get to explore a wide variety of courses from a range of esteemed faculty.

 Learn about both ancient and modern histories of East Asia.